NICHD-BSPC/multiome-wf/docs/configuration/aggregates-table.rst

 =================================== ========================= ======================== ========================= ====================

 .. note::

-    Aggregates table is only used if there is a need to map library barcode labels to a specified library ID.
+    - Aggregates table is only used if there is a need to map library barcode labels to a specified library ID.

-    When creating loading matrices, `multiome-wf` will map values in `library_id` to the barcode suffix.
-If using 10X Genomics platforms, cellranger aggr appends the row number of the aggregates.csv to all barcodes for that rows 'sample_id'.
+    - When creating loading matrices, `multiome-wf` will map values in ``library_id`` to the barcode suffix.
+If using 10X Genomics platforms, ``cellranger aggr`` appends the row number of the ``aggregates.csv`` to all barcodes for that rows ``sample_id``.

-    For details about 10X Genomic's aggregates tables, see:
+    - For details about 10X Genomic's aggregates tables, see:

         - `10X Genomics Multiome Aggregation Page <https://support.10xgenomics.com/single-cell-multiome-atac-gex/software/pipelines/latest/using/aggr#csv_setup>`_
         - `10X Genomics Gene Expression Aggregation Page <https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/aggregate#csv_setup>`_
         - `10X Genomics ATAC Aggregation Page <https://support.10xgenomics.com/single-cell-atac/software/pipelines/latest/using/aggr#csv_setup>`_

 Field descriptions
 ------------------

+The aggregates table is optional and used to map library barcode labels to library IDs in aggregated input files.
+The aggregated input contains multiple biological replicates, which can be generated using ``cellranger-arc aggr`` (Multiome), ``cellranger-atac aggr`` (ATAC), or ``cellranger aggr`` (RNA).
+This table consists of the following columns:

 .. _aggr-sample:

 ``sample``
 ^^^^^^^^^^

     string.
 Defines labels for each sample.
 Values in ``sample`` column must be unique, unless analyzing technical replicates.
-    If specifying technical replicates, sample label must be the same for all rows containing techical replicates.
+If specifying technical replicates, sample label must be the same for all rows containing technical replicates.

 .. _aggr-replicate:

 ``replicate``
 ^^^^^^^^^^^^^

-    string, default null.
+    string.
 Optional.
 Defines labels for each technical replicate of a sample.

-    Values in ``replicate`` column must be unique per sample.

-    **If not specified** technical replicates, leave empty.

-    **If specified** technical replicates: sample must be the same for all rows containing techical replicates.
+    Values in ``replicate`` column must be unique per sample. **If not specified** technical replicates, leave empty. **If specified** technical replicates: sample must be the same for all rows containing technical replicates.

 .. _aggr-bc_suffix:

 ``bc_suffix``
 ^^^^^^^^^^^^^

-    string, default null.
+    string.
 Optional.
 Defines a unique library label to all barcodes for each sample.

-    **If sample is output of cellranger aggr** Values in ``bc_suffix`` column must be the **row number (1 based)** corresponding the 'sample_id' value from cellranger aggr's aggregation CSV.
+    **If sample is output of cellranger aggr** Values in ``bc_suffix`` column must be the **row number (1 based)** corresponding the ``sample_id`` value ``from cellranger aggr``'s aggregation CSV.

     **If sample is output of non-10X Genomics platform** Values in must be a unique library identifier appended to the barcode.
-Barcode and library suffix must be separated by a dash "-" in the following pattern: [barcode]"-"[bc_suffix].
+Barcode and library suffix must be separated by a dash (``-``) in the following pattern: ``[barcode]-[bc_suffix]``.

 .. _aggr-library: